sjova/vscode-sass-format/README.md

 * `sassFormat.defaultEncoding`: Specify the default encoding for input files.
 Defaults to "UTF-8".
 * `sassFormat.unixNewlines`: Use Unix-style newlines in formatted files.
 Always true on Unix.
 This setting is deprecated.
 Please use "End of Line" setting from VS Code.
 * `sassFormat.useSingleQuotes`: Use single quotes.
 Double quotes in comments will remain untouched.
-* `sassFormat.inlineComments`: "Keep inline comments inline.
+* `sassFormat.inlineComments`: Keep inline comments inline.
 Experimental support.
 * `sassFormat.sassPath`: Custom Sass PATH.
 Example: `"sassFormat.sassPath": "/custom/path/bin"`

 ## Features Roadmap